Parris Glendening: Post political career

-Glendening did not attend the inauguration of Governor Martin O'Malley on January 17, 2007.
+Glendening did not attend the inauguration of governor Martin O'Malley on January 17, 2007 because he was out of town on a pre-planned speaking engagement.

 Personal life

+Glendening and his first wife, Lynne Shaw, divorced in the 1970s.
+On November 19, 2001, Glendening divorced Frances Hughes Glendening after almost twenty-five years of marriage.
+The couple has a son, Raymond Glendening.

-On November 19, 2001, Glendening divorced Frances Hughes Glendening.
-He married one of his deputy chiefs of staff, Jennifer Crawford, his third wife, on January 25, 2002.
+He married Jennifer E. Crawford, his third wife, on January 25, 2002.
 At the time of their marriage, Crawford was 35 and Glendening was 59.
-They have a daughter, born in August 2002, marking the first time since 1879 that a Maryland governor had a baby born during his term of office.
+She was also his chief of staff – earning $103,000 a year – and they began their relationship while Glendening was still married.
+They have a daughter, Gabrielle, born in August 2002.
+It was the first time since 1879 that a Maryland governor had a baby born during his term of office.

 Glendening's brother, Bruce, died of AIDS in 1992.

 Glendening regards University Park, Maryland, as his hometown, near the University of Maryland at College Park campus.